pjmreddy/pjmreddy/README.md

 ---

 ### 🔮 **About Me**
-I've an AI/ML Engineer and am currently working on various AI projects while actively looking for job opportunities.
+I've an AI/ML Engineer(Data Scientist) and am currently working on various AI projects while actively looking for job opportunities.
 My work focuses on developing and implementing generative AI models that solve real-world problems, leveraging Agentic AI, MCP servers, Agents, and frameworks like Langchain, LangGraph to build sophisticated systems.
 A key aspect of my work involves Retrieval-Augmented Generation (RAG), enabling advanced information retrieval and generation tasks.

 With a strong foundation in machine learning, deep learning, and natural language processing, I am passionate about pushing the boundaries of AI technology, particularly in healthcare and customer support.
 I'm excited about the potential of AI to enhance human-computer interactions and drive operational efficiency across industries.